uwitonzedaniel/uwitonzedaniel.github.io/_pages/about.md

-Writing articles is hard, but making up designs is fun.
-I made this site so I would be able to do both.
+Being 100% perfect in the sight of everyman is hard, but making up high quality designs is fun.
+I made this site so that I can balance the two.

 Nothing brings me more pleasure than making something out of nothing.
 Even when the results are far from my ideal expectations, I find the whole ceremony of creativity completely enthralling.